ChrisVelasco0312/knowledge-vault/Development/Total TS/1 Essential types and annotations.md

+---
+id: 1 Essential types and annotations
+aliases: []
+tags: []
+---

 ### Optional parameter in functions

 Adding question mark `?` to the end of a parameter, it will be marked as optional

 The last will receive either `string` or `undefined` -> `string | undefined`

 ```ts
 function concatName (first: string, last?:string) {
 ...